magento/pwa-studio/packages/pwa-buildpack/docs/ServiceWorkerPlugin.md

 This plugin is a wrapper around the [Google Workbox Webpack Plugin](https://developers.google.com/web/tools/workbox/guides/generate-service-worker/).
 It generates a caching ServiceWorker based on assets emitted by Webpack.

-This plugin can be configured to run in the following phases:
+This plugin can be configured to run in the following modes:

 - *normal development* - ServiceWorker is disabled
 - *service worker debugging* - ServiceWorker and hot-reloading are enabled